kolebjak/mosaic/README.md

 * Problem with `react-scripts-ts test` script (automatically starting in watch mode and even the watch mode doesn't work correctly), so i used plain jest

 ## Gaps
+* Image is stored into redux - this solution is slow if you want to store large image.

 ## ​Areas​ ​for​ ​improvement
 * Loaders / spinners if something takes long